davidjwebster/getcleandata/CodeBook.md

 The first row of the table contains the variable labels.
 The columns are as follows:

-1. Activity ('LAYING','SITTING','STANDING','WALKING','WALKING DOWNSTAIRS','WALKING UPSTAIRS')
+Column 1 - Activity ('LAYING','SITTING','STANDING','WALKING','WALKING DOWNSTAIRS','WALKING UPSTAIRS')

-2. subject (1-30)
+Column 2 - Subject (1-30)

-3.-88.
+Columns 3-88.
 The data variables corresponding to the mean and standard deviation in three dimensions as described in features_info.txt (provided in the raw data download and also in this repo).